antrea-io/antrea/docs/prometheus-integration.md

 parameter to true in the Controller and the Agent configurations.

 ## Prometheus Configuration

+### Prometheus version
+Prometheus integration with Antrea is validated as part of CI using Prometheus v2.19.3.

 ### Prometheus RBAC
 Prometheus requires access to Kubernetes API resources for the service discovery